Privacy Preserving In-Context-Learning Framework for Large Language Models: Introduction

 However, this workflow has data privacy risks as sensitive records can be exposed in prompts and responses.
 For example, when LLMs are deployed with user data, such as clinical reports, incorporated into prompts, there is a risk that sensitive information can be inadvertently disclosed to non-relevant users \cite{wang2023decodingtrust}.
 An adversary can also extract sensitive user data in prompts via “jailbreaks”, where even entire prompts or segments of prompts can be extracted verbatim from some attacks.
 A mitigation approach could be to scrub Personally Identifiable Information (PII) from prompts, but even with that, there have been cases, such as in linkage attacks, where a combination of secondary information is enough to link the record back to an individual \cite{powar2023sok}, leading to potential privacy violations.

 Differential Privacy (DP) \cite{dwork2014algorithmic} has been previously used for protecting individual data as it ensures that sensitive information stays confidential while allowing meaningful insights to be drawn from the aggregated dataset.
-The U.S. Census Bureau's LEHD OnTheMap tool~\cite{census}, Google's RAPPOR system as part of Google Chrome~\cite{rappor}, Apple's DP implementation~\cite{apple-white,apple-patent}, Microsoft's Telemetry collection~\cite{microsoft}, and Facebook and Social Science One's release of election dataset~\cite{DVN/TDOAPG_2020,Evans_King_2023} are some noteworthy examples of industry-level deployment of this technology, whose reliability is reinforced by verification advances~\cite{bhusal2025approximate,chadha2023deciding}.
+The U.S. Census Bureau's LEHD OnTheMap tool~\cite{census}, Google's RAPPOR system as part of Google Chrome~\cite{rappor}, and Facebook and Social Science One's release of election dataset~\cite{DVN/TDOAPG_2020,Evans_King_2023} are some noteworthy examples of industry-level deployment of this technology.
 To apply DP in LLM workflows, perhaps a simple and elegant way would be to transform the original prompt corpus into a semantically equivalent synthetic dataset.
 This synthetic version of the private dataset preserves the same overall patterns as the real data but contains no actual user records, making it safe to use for model training, inference, or external sharing without risking privacy breaches.

 Current approaches to creating differentially private text with large language models fall into two main groups: private fine-tuning and private prediction \cite{dwork2018privacy}.
 Fine-tuning methods update model weights on the private data using a DP-SGD style algorithm \cite{abadi2016deep}.
 Once fine-tuned, the model generates synthetic text directly.
 This method often produces high-quality outputs but requires extensive compute for training as well as full access to the model parameters.
 On the other hand, private prediction based methods only rely on test-time inference instead of fine-tuning the model \cite{van2020trade,majmudar2022differentially}.
 In these approaches, noise is added to the model’s output distribution so that each generated token satisfies differential privacy.
 As they avoid any form of model training, synthetic examples can be produced on demand.
 However, because a separate privacy cost is incurred for each generated token, the overall privacy budget accumulates rapidly which limits this approach to generating a smaller amount of synthetic text \cite{tang2024privacypreserving}.